 Not too full.
 Not too hungry.
 Just right.

 This is not going to be a clean and simple process.
 Your baby may eat food one day, refuse it the next, and paint her face with it the next.
 It’s all okay.
 Playing with her food is a good thing; it is simply a way for her to explore, learn, smell, and taste the world around her.
 So have those wipes close by, and remember:

-Start slowly.
-Two teaspoons, once a day, is enough food for babies the first couple of meals.
+- Start Slowly – two teaspoons, once a day, is enough food for babies the first couple of meals.
 Their bodies need time to adjust and digest this new food.
 If they are still acting hungry, give them some more breast milk or formula.

-Let the baby decide.
-Your little one should determine the pace of how fast or slow she wants to eat.
+- Let the Baby Decide – your little one should determine the pace of how fast or slow she wants to eat.

-All spoons on deck.
-Have more than one spoon ready.
+- All Spoons on Deck – have more than one spoon ready.
 Your baby will surely snatch one out of your hands to play with, which is a-okay.

-Have fun.
-Smile at your baby throughout the experience, and try to relax.
+- Have Fun – smile at your baby throughout the experience, and try to relax.
 The more fun you have, the greater the likelihood your baby will enjoy it too (even if she barely eats or doesn’t eat at all).

-After a couple of days, you can build up the quantity of food you offer one tablespoon at a time.
+- Build Up – after a couple of days, you can build up the quantity of food you offer one tablespoon at a time.